-Medigap Plan C policies are still available through the end of 2019, but your opportunity to enroll will soon be closed.
+Medigap Plan C policies are still available to Medicare beneficiaries who were eligible for Medicare before January 1, 2020.
 If you frequently need medical attention, travel outside the United States, or are interested in lowering your out-of-pocket costs, then Medigap Plan C could be the ideal solution.

 How much does Medigap Plan C cost?